Call for sessions

 • Upon request, a very limited number of travel grants will be made available for speakers from LMICs (following the World Bank classification).
 UICC will not provide any funding or honorarium for proposed speakers.
 Speakers can request in writing for travel grant funding only upon acceptance of the session by the Programme Committee.

-• The session organiser is responsible for confirming all session speakers and should ensure all presentations (if used) have been submitted on time.
+• The session lead is responsible for confirming all session speakers, and should ensure that any presentations materials are submitted by the specified deadline.

-Please contact Mr John Lawlor at lawlor@uicc.org with any questions regarding the Congress Programme.
+Please contact us with any questions regarding the Congress Programme. →